BETA PHOTO: Eagle Rock at Twin Sisters

 From the group campground across the road from the Twin Sisters, near the formation known as Indian Chief, you can see the crag to the southeast, it is easily identified by the large offwidth crack on it's right side.
 Either make a beeline for it like I did encountering a bit of bushwacking, or hike north into a field and then east until you are directly below it.
 Make your way up to the base following the path of least resistance.
 There is no trail to speak of, or at least I didn't find it.
 It's about twenty minutes from where you can park to the base.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Eagle Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Eagle Rock:

 Featured Route For Eagle Rock